legendarycode3/nft-smart-contract/README.md

 ```

 ### Repository Components
-The repository is organized into several independent components, each with a dedicated responsibility.
+The repository is organized into several independent components, each with a dedicated responsibility. </br>

+#### Smart Contracts